ecstatic-morse/blag/content/posts/quantifier-elimination.md

 Niko's blog posts lay out the requirements for Polonius' placeholder region logic.
 As he explains it, "regions are sets of loans", so our domain is that of sets.
-Placeholder regions are somewhat different than the sets of loans that appear when checking function bodies.
+However, placeholder regions are somewhat different than the sets of loans we encounter when checking function bodies.
 Inside a function, there is a finite number of loans, each corresponding to a borrow (`&` or `&mut`) in the source.
-However, placeholder regions are more abstract in some sense; relationships between placeholder regions in a function signature subset relationships must hold for all possible callers of that function.
-Therefore, we will treat placeholder regions as if they may contain infinitely many loans, the set of all possible loans that can be created in all possible Rust programs.[^infinite-programs]
+Placeholder regions are more abstract in some sense; relationships between placeholder regions in a function signature must hold across all possible loans in all possible callers of that function.
+Therefore, we will treat placeholder regions as if they may contain infinitely many loans, the set of all loans that could be created in any valid Rust program.[^infinite-programs]

 Sets, when ordered by inclusion, are an example of a common algebraic structure called a [partially-ordered set or poset][poset].
 If we extend our regions with the canonical set operators---union ($\cup$) and intersection ($\cap$)---they form a [lattice][].
-Lattices are another common algebraic structure, and we will use results from both lattices and posets to develop our QE algorithm.
-Our lattice has a global lower bound, the empty set ($\empty$), but because it is infinite it has no global upper bound.
-As Niko's posts explain, this global lower bound corresponds to the special `'static` lifetime in Rust.[^static]
+Lattices are another common structure, and we will use results from both to develop our QE algorithm.
+Our lattice has a global lower bound, the empty set ($\empty$), but it has no global upper bound because it is infinite.
+As Niko's posts show, this global lower bound corresponds to the special `'static` lifetime in Rust.[^static]

 The fundamental operation on these sets is the subset relation